nndnnv/CatchIt/README.md

   - Adding "handshake" API call every app launch (or just on first exceptions sync)
   - In this "handshake" we'll send  App&Device info as for now the data being sent on every exceptions sync
-  - Create "Interruptable" Executor and Worker (more info on AppExecutors.java)
+  - Create "Interruptible" Executor and "Worker" so I can shut down it safely on uncaught exception scenario
   - Protecting internal library classes from container app access (this is a common issue in SDK development) as we don't want any unintended usage of library
   - Provide my own custom Executor for Retrofit (Networking) as I want full control on network tasks pooling
+  - Adding Proguard/R8 support
   - Adding more tests
   <br><br>